 The cartilage that lines your joints allows for smooth, pain-free movement.
 Unfortunately, your cartilage is vulnerable to injury and degeneration, which affects mobility and causes joint pain.
 Until recently, treatment for damaged cartilage centered around alleviating symptoms.
-At SportsMED Orthopedic Surgery & Spine Center offers a new treatment called cartilage repair and transplantation to treat cartilage injuries and restore joint health and mobility.
-To learn more about cartilage repair and how it may benefit you, call your nearest office or book an appointment online at one of our four locations servicing the communities of Huntsville, Madison, Athens, and Decatur, Alabama.
+The experienced team at SportsMED Orthopedic Surgery & Spine Center offers a new treatment called cartilage repair and transplantation to treat cartilage injuries and restore joint health and mobility.
+To learn more about cartilage repair and how it may benefit you, call us today or book an appointment online at one of our four locations servicing the communities of Huntsville, Madison, Athens, and Decatur, Alabama.

 The cartilage that lines your joints is susceptible to injury and degeneration.
 Until recently, treatment for cartilage damage involved conservative methods such as medication, ice, physical therapy, rest, and cortisone shots.
 Surgical options include arthroscopic abrasion, laser treatments, and joint replacement.

 Cartilage repair and transplantation is a fairly new treatment option for cartilage injuries and degeneration in the United States but has been in use in other countries for years.

 During cartilage repair, your orthopedic surgeon harvests a sample of cartilage cells from your damaged tissue and sends the cells to the Genzyme lab in Boston, Massachusetts, to grow.
 The new cells are then transplanted back into your damaged cartilage.

 The orthopedic team at SportsMED Orthopedic Surgery & Spine Center received specialized training so they can provide this innovative treatment.

 The team at SportsMED determines if you’re a good candidate for cartilage repair and transplantation during a consultation.
 You may be a good candidate for cartilage repair if you: